heynemann/docker-alpine-pyvips/README.md

 They are a format of "{python version}-{libvips version}".

-Just select the tag you want and:
+Just select the tag you want and run with:

 ```bash
 docker run --rm -it thumbororg/alpine-pyvips:$DOCKERTAG /bin/bash